bstefanescu/qutejs/web/doc/docs/advanced/api.md

 #### `Qute.register(tag, templateFn, isCompiled)`

-Register a template fucntion given its (tag) name.
+Register a template function given its (tag) name.

-The `isCompiled` argument must be `true` if the template fucntion weas compiled from a Qute template.
+The `isCompiled` argument must be `true` if the template function was compiled from a Qute template.

 You can use this function to register hand written rendering functions. (in that case omit the `isCompiled` arguemnt and use a value of `false`).